AriFordsham/GHCWiki/compiler-performance.md

   - `map` strikes again?
 2601324 vs 3597333 calls, with an accompanying allocation delta.
   - But some other inner loops here work and go away correctly (mainly `go`), unlike e.g. `lcss`.

+#### Comparing integer-gmp 0.5 and 2.0

+One of the major factors that has changed recently is `integer-gmp`.
+Namely, GHC 7.10 includes `integer-gmp-2.0`, a major rework of `integer-gmp-0.5`.
+I've compiled GHC 7.10.1 with `integer-gmp` 0.5 and 2.0. \[Here [ https://gist.github.com/bgamari/5de75ac998a346b70ce8](https://gist.github.com/bgamari/5de75ac998a346b70ce8)\] is a nofib comparison.
+There are a few interesting points here,

+- Binary sizes dropped dramatically and consistently (typically around 60 to 70%) from 0.5 to 2.0.
+- Runtime is almost always within error.
+A few exceptions,

+  - `binary-trees`: 6% slower with 2.0
+  - `pidigits`: 5% slower
+  - `integer`: 4% slower
+  - `cryptarithm1`: 2.5% slower
+  - `circsim`: 3% faster
+  - `lcss`: 5% faster
+  - `power`: 17% faster
+- Allocations are typically similar.
+The only test that improves significantly is `prime` whose allocations decreased by 24% Many more tests regress considerably,

+  - `bernoulli`: +15%
+  - `gcd`: +21%
+  - `kahan`: +40%
+  - `mandel` +34%
+  - `primetest`: +50%
+  - `rsa`: +53%

 ## tests/perf/compiler\` results